abeldekat/lazyflex.nvim/README.md

   -- keywords matching plugins to always enable: kw_always_enable = {}, -- the "lazy" keyword is always included

-  -- keywords specified by the user: kw = {}, -- example: "line" matches lualine, bufferline and indent-blankline
+  -- keywords matching plugins, as specified by the user: kw = {}, -- example: "line" matches lualine, bufferline and indent-blankline

-  -- when the name of the plugin matches keywords in both kw/preset and override_kw:
+  -- when the name of a plugin is matched and also has a match in override_kw:
   -- invert enable_match for that plugin
   override_kw = {},
 }